-Represents the cash severance amount payable under the MSA Salaried Severance Pay Plan or the Change in Control Severance Agreements described below.
-(1)

-(2)Represents the present value of the future payments that should be payable under the terms of the Company's long-term disability plan, which provides an annual benefit of 60% of salary up to a maximum annual benefit of \$360,000.

-Represents the amount earned through completion of the plan year under the Company's non-equity incentive award plans, as shown in the Summary Compensation Table above.
-(3)

-The amount shown is the market value of equity awards held by the Named Officer at December 31, 2015.
+- (1) Represents the cash severance amount payable under the MSA Salaried Severance Pay Plan or the Change in Control Severance Agreements described below. - (2) Represents the present value of the future payments that should be payable under the terms of the Company's long-term disability plan, which provides an annual benefit of 60% of salary up to a maximum annual benefit of \$360,000. - (3) Represents the amount earned through completion of the plan year under the Company's non-equity incentive award plans, as shown in the Summary Compensation Table above. - (4) The amount shown is the market value of equity awards held by the Named Officer at December 31, 2015.
 Under the terms of the 2008 Management Equity Incentive Plan, equity awards vest early upon a change in control or upon termination of employment due to death, disability or retirement under a Company retirement plan.
-At December 31, 2015, Mr. Bove was eligible to retire under the Company's (4)pension plan

-Represents the present value of the Named Officer's accumulated benefits under the Company's defined benefit retirement plans described above.
+At December 31, 2015, Mr. Bove was eliqible to retire under the Company's pension plan. - (5) Represents the present value of the Named Officer's accumulated benefits under the Company's defined benefit retirement plans described above.
 The increase in present value for termination following a change in control results from the plans' provisions for a lump sum payment upon termination of employment within two years after a change in control.
-The values upon death reflect survivor benefits.
-(5)

-Represents the balances at December 31, 2015 in the Name Officer's accounts under the Company's qualified and nonqualified defined contribution plans.
-The Company has a nondiscriminatory plan available generally to United States salaried employees which provides medical benefits to employees who retire under the Company's Pension Plan until they become eligible for Medicare benefits.
+The values upon death reflect survivor benefits. - (6) Represents the balances at December 31, 2015 in the Named Officer's accounts under the Company's qualified and nonqualified defined contribution plans. - (7) The Company has a nondiscriminatory plan available generally to United States salaried employees which provides medical benefits to employees who retire under the Company's Pension Plan until they become eligible for Medicare benefits.
 The amount shown in the table represents the estimated cost of providing plan benefits to the Named Officer.
-This plan was closed to new participants effective (6) (7)January 1, 2010.

-(8)The amount shown for death represents the present value of the cost of continued dependent medical care coverage under the Company's health and welfare plan.
-The amount shown for disability is the

-The amount shown for team epiesents the present value of the cost of continued uppendent medical care coverage under the company's mean and wenter plan.
-The amount now not usability is the present value of the cost of continued medical care coverage for the Named Officer and dependents.
-The amounts payable on death are the death benefits under the Company's group term life insurance policy and an individual life insurance policy, which is payable by the insurer.
+This plan was closed to new participants effective January 1, 2010. - (8) The amount shown for death represents the present value of the cost of continued dependent medical care coverage under the Company's health and welfare plan.
+The amount shown for disability is the present value of the cost of continued medical care coverage for the Named Officer and dependents. - (9) The amounts payable on death are the death benefits under the Company's group term life insurance policy and an individual life insurance policy, which is payable by the insurer.
 The amount payable under all other columns represents the death benefit after retirement under the Company's group term life insurance policy, which is payable by the insurer.
-(9)